Fruit Shipping on the HG&B

 Business has clearly been good, as the Helderleigh Fruit Packing House has expanded.
-An addition has been added to the rear with a new cupola, and the loading dock has ben enclosed.
-Canadian Pacific Express car #56718 (sub-lettered for the Dominion Express company) is a 'blower' car: The strange pipes on the roof are vents that swivel into the wind, forcing air down into the car over blocks of ice, keeping the contents cold.
-This photo appeared in the August 1904 issue of The Canadian Horticulturist, so it's possible this is the very first of the 1904 fruit being shipped, or it's from 1903.
+An addition has been added to the rear with a new cupola, and the loading dock has been enclosed.
+Canadian Pacific Express car #56718 (sub-lettered for the Dominion Express company) is one of the CPR's 'blower' cars.
+This car had this number from 1899 to 1902, helping to date the photo.
+This photo appeared in the August 1904 issue of The Canadian Horticulturist.
 (Photo courtesy of the Grimsby Museum)

 The previous photo on a Helderleigh envelope, postmarked February 1 1905.